Carla Laroche

 Biography

-Laroche’s research analyzes how people navigate civil legal systems and seek to access their civil rights when they have criminal arrest and conviction histories.
-Her work is published in traditional law journals, including Boston University Law Review and Columbia Journal of Race and Law, bar journals, and newspapers.
-Laroche has presented these pressing issues at workshops, conferences, and community events and has been interviewed for print and other media outlets around the nation and internationally.
+Carla Laroche (she/her) has dedicated her career to increasing access to justice and opportunities for systemically excluded communities.
+She is the Felder-Fayard Associate Professor of Law at Tulane University School of Law and the Murphy Institute.
+Professor Laroche’s legal scholarship, teaching, and work experiences address how people navigate civil legal systems and seek to access their rights when they have arrest and conviction histories, with a focus on criminal law, gender, race, voting rights, and family law.
+Her work is published in traditional law journals, including Boston University Law Review, University of Richmond Law Review, and Columbia Journal of Race and Law, bar journals, and newspapers.
+Professor Laroche has presented these pressing issues at workshops, conferences, and community events around the nation and internationally, and been interviewed for print and other media outlets.

-Prior to joining Tulane, Laroche was an Associate Clinical Professor at Washington & Lee University School of Law (W&L).
+Prior to joining Tulane, Professor Laroche was an Associate Clinical Professor at Washington & Lee University School of Law (W&L).
 She founded and directed the Civil Rights and Racial Justice Clinic at W&L, which focused on the economic rights of communities through direct representation, community engagement, and systemic reform measures.
-Laroche was a clinical professor at Florida State University College of Law, where she founded and directed the Gender and Family Justice Clinic and taught Gender Justice, an interview skills course that analyzed the factors that push women and girls into the criminal legal system, and COVID-19 and the Law, an upper-level writing seminar.
+Professor Laroche was a clinical professor at Florida State University College of Law, where she founded and directed the Gender and Family Justice Clinic and taught Gender Justice, an interview skills course that analyzed the factors that push women and girls into the criminal legal system, and COVID-19 and the Law, an upper-level writing seminar.
 In recognition of her teaching skills, she was selected as the sole inaugural recipient of the FSU 2020-21 Community Engaged Teaching (Graduate) Award.
 The Collateral Consequences Project she developed achieved an Honorable Mention for Excellence in a Public Interest Case or Project from the Clinical Legal Education Association for its work on restoring the right to vote for people with convictions in Florida.
-Previously, Laroche served as a criminal justice reform law fellow at the Southern Poverty Law Center, a pro bono fellow at Hunton Andrews Kurth LLP, a federal law clerk in the Southern District of Florida, and a Global Banking and Payments associate at Paul Hastings LLP.
+Previously, Professor Laroche served as a criminal justice reform law fellow at the Southern Poverty Law Center, a pro bono fellow at Hunton Andrews Kurth LLP, a federal law clerk in the Southern District of Florida, and a Global Banking and Payments associate at Paul Hastings LLP.

 Contributions